 Keyword ‘new workmanship’: what can you report here?

-First of all, it’s about new leathers, but also new techniques, such as our new ‘Handstitch’ group where delicate, handmade details are combined with highend nappa leather.
+First of all, it’s about new leathers, but also new techniques, such as our new ‘Handstitch’ group where delicate, handmade details are combined with high-end nappa leather.

 What’s your take on retailers?

-Retailers are reliable partners who supported Liebeskind Berlin from scratch, and we will continue to build solid relationships with them.
+Retailers are reliable partners who have supported Liebeskind Berlin from scratch, and we will continue to build solid relationships with them.

 Where are you currently selling and what are your expansion plans?